M-E-C-20/PB-Motors/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from my first job, which was in my family garage.
+I noticed that many small garages have no way of being contacted or even noticed unless through word of mouth.